Photoluminescence from metal nanostructures -- dependence on size: Results

-For excitation at $\lambda_L = 900$ nm, the averaged absorption cross-section density $\langle \alpha_{abs}\rangle_r$ increases monotonically with the sphere size and its peak occurs beyond the range of consideration in this work, see Fig.~\ref{Fig.ACS_vs_radius}(b).
+Similarly, for excitation at $\lambda_L = 900$ nm, the averaged absorption cross-section density $\langle \alpha_{abs}\rangle_r$ increases monotonically with the sphere size for all sizes studied here since the peak response occurs beyond the range of consideration in this work, see Fig.~\ref{Fig.ACS_vs_radius}(b).
 In that sense, the off-resonance illumination case behaves as in the small size regime of the on-resonance case; we will not dwell on it further in this study.

 Fig.~\ref{Fig.alpha_and_T_sphere}(c) shows the corresponding size-dependence of the electron temperature.
 By Eq.~(\ref{Eq_T_sph_CW}), and as explained in~\onlinecite{Un-Sivan-size-thermal-effect}, the size-dependence of the temperature $T_e$ originates from the proportionality with $\langle \alpha_{abs}({\bf r};\omega_L)\rangle_r$ and $a^2$.
 Specifically, for on-resonance excitation, the product $\langle \alpha_{abs}({\bf r};\omega_L)\rangle_r a^2$ results in a peak of $T_e$ at $\approx 35$ nm while for off-resonance excitation, the monotonic increase of $\langle \alpha_{abs}({\bf r};\omega_L)\rangle_r$ results in a monotonic increase of $T_e$.
 The similarity to the size-dependence of the absorption cross-section density is apparent.